SharePoint/sp-dev-docs/docs/design/web-part-commanding.md

 # Command bar states

 A common command is Add for many web part that require content to be created.
 In the case of News and Event the Add command is only enabled in read mode as it takes user to a new page or form to create content.
 The desired web part user experience should determine if commands are active in both read and edit modes, only edit, or only read.
-Most likely this will be driven by wether or not the web part is designed to be configured by the author of the page and static to the viewer or if the viewer/reader web can interact with the web part.
+Most likely this will be driven by whether or not the web part is designed to be configured by the author of the page and static to the viewer or if the viewer/reader can interact with the web part.

 # Placement and accessibility of commands